Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 Well.
 A human not named Hoeff, anyway.
 He was practically a monkey himself.

 True to Julian’s prediction, his progress was slow and his foot did *not* feel happy by the time he finally arrived.
 His entire upper body was throbbing from exertion, even his chest.
-His legs felt like he’d just sprinted a few miles…God, even his *calves* were on fire.
-He was plenty strong enough to swing along, thanks to Adam’s evil training, it was just…more like he was way out of practice.
+His legs felt like he’d just sprinted a few miles...
+God, even his *calves* were on fire.
+He was plenty strong enough to swing along, thanks to Adam’s evil training, it was just... more like he was way out of practice.
 He was happy he made it without returning to the ground, though, and for once didn’t feel clumsy or weak at all.
 That month in Adam’s rehab had made a startling difference in his functional strength, even despite having slabbed on a bunch more weight.

 That was a *good* feeling, too.
 Julian could tell that extra kick in the pants was exactly what he’d needed to really get comfortable up in the canopy, which meant he’d finally be able to keep up with the People.
-He’d get back into the swing of it pretty quick…which actually was a pretty awful pun once he’d thought about it.
+He’d get back into the swing of it pretty quick... which actually was a pretty awful pun once he’d thought about it.
 Definitely one to annoy Allison with later!

 Xiù was doing her space elf thing when he arrived.
 He jumped down from the trees with a heavy thump and stretched himself out some with an unaccountably goofy grin on his face; exercise always made him happy.
 She arched an eyebrow at him as if to ask *‘well?’* and nodded when he grinned back at her.